 The two main cities of the region are Oviedo, the capital, and Gijón, the largest city.
 Oviedo is a clean and attractive city with some fine pre-Roman architecture and a fascinating old quarter.
 Gijón, altogether bigger and livelier, has a lovely area, Cimadevilla, near the port but it can get very crowded when there’s a cruise ship in town.

 The Asturian coast has an abundance of unspoilt, picturesque fishing towns and hidden beaches.
 Places like Cudillero, Luarca and the Senda Costa (the coastal way between Llanes and Pendueles) are a revelation to first time visitors whose perception of Spain is based on the typical package holiday ‘costas’.
-A personal favourite is Ribadesella which is surrounded by amazing scenery.
+A personal favourite is Ribadesella which is surrounded by amazing scenery and is a recommended stop on our driving tour of Northern Spain.
 It has some great little bars and restaurants and is a great base from which to discover the region provided you have your own transport.

 Visitors to Asturias, however, tend not to come for the beaches – wonderful though many of them might be.
 The Picos de Europa National Park offers some of the very best walking and climbing country in the whole of Spain.
 Try to get a glimpse of Picu Urriellu at sunset – and then you’ll appreciate why it’s locally known as ‘El Naranjo de Bulnes’ as it glows orange in the evening sky.
 There’s also the idyllic area around the little town of Covadonga, right in the heart of the mountains and site of King Pelayo’s Virgin Mary inspired victory over the Moors that sparked the whole Reconquest.
 The lakes above the town, often cycled around during the Vuelta a España, are very popular walking areas.